"If you've ever become sick after eating a food contaminated with disease-causing bacteria, it's not an experience you want to repeat.

 The clinical success rates by pathogen across four CAP studies are presented in Table 11.

-Table 11: Clinical Success Rates By Pathogen (Pooled CAP
+Table 11: Clinical Success Rates By Pathogen (Pooled

 Community Acquired Pneumonia caused by Multi-Drug Resistant Streptococcus pneumoniae (MDRSP)*

 AVELOX was effective in the treatment of community acquired pneumonia (CAP) caused by multi-drug resistant Streptococcus pneumoniae MDRSP* isolates.
 Of 37 microbiologically evaluable patients with MDRSP isolates, 35 patients (95%) achieved clinical and bacteriological success post-therapy.
 The clinical and bacteriological success rates based on the number of patients treated are shown in Table 12.